Skip to main content

 Specialty in the treatment of annuities for alimony in favor of children

-Regulations: Articles 64 and 75 of the Income Tax Law
+Regulations: Articles 64 and 75 Law of the PIT

-The child support annuities set in favour of children and paid by taxpayer do not reduce the payer's general tax base, but they are taken into account when calculating his/her full state and regional personal income tax rate through the special provisions established, respectively, in articles 64 and 75 of the Personal Income Tax Law , the purpose of which is to reduce the progressivity of the tax in these cases.
+The annuities for food established in favor of the children and satisfied by the taxpayerdo not reduce the general tax base of the payer, but they are taken into account to calculate their full state and regional Personal Income Tax quota through the specialities established, respectively, in articles 64 and 75 of the Law of the PIT, the purpose of which is to reduce the progressivity of the tax in these cases.

-For children who receive these annuities for food, these constitute exempt income in accordance with article 7 of the Personal Income Tax Law .
+For children who receive these annuities for food, these constitute exempt incomeaccording to article 7 of the Law of PIT.

-On the other hand, remember that, in the case of compensatory pensions and alimony annuities in favor of persons other than children , the payer may apply the reductions in the tax base established in article 55 of the Personal Income Tax Law which is discussed in Chapter 13 of this manual.
+On the other hand, remember that, in the case of compensatory pensions and alimony payments for persons other than children, the payer may apply the reductions in the tax base established in article 55 of the Law of PIT which is discussed in Chapter 13 of this manual.

-To this end, taxpayers who pay annual child support payments to their children in fiscal year 2022 by court order (or set through a regulatory agreement decreed by a or formalized before the court clerk or in a public deed before a notary) without the right to apply the amount per descendant provided for in article 58 of the Personal Tax Law will determine, when the amount of the annual payments is lower than the general taxable base, the contributions corresponding to the general taxable base (state and regional part) in accordance with the following procedure:
+For this purpose, taxpayers who pay annual child support payments to their children in the year 2022 by court order (or fixed through a regulatory agreement decreed judicially or formalized before the court clerk or in a public deed before a notary) without the right to apply theminimum per descendantprovided for in article 58 of the Law of PIT When the amount of the annuities is lower than the general taxable base, they will determine the quotas corresponding to the general taxable base (state part and autonomous part) in accordance with the following procedure:

 1. The amount of the annual maintenance payments will be differentiated from the rest of the general taxable base, thus obtaining two bases for the application of the tax scales: